isw-kudos/kudos-docs/docs/boards/connections/auth-on-prem.md

 ## Register OAuth
 In order for Kudos Boards to authenticate with your Connections environment, you must define a new OAuth widget.
-Please open an SSH to the IBM Connections Deployment Manager and run the following commands.

 ---

+1. SSH to the IBM Connections Deployment Manager (substitute the alias)

+        ssh root@deploymentmanager

-1. Start wsadmin
+1. Start wsadmin (substiture your credentials)

         cd /opt/IBM/WebSphere/AppServer/profiles/Dmgr01/bin/
-        ./wsadmin.sh -lang jython -username connectionsadmin -password passw0rd execfile('oauthAdmin.py')
+        ./wsadmin.sh -lang jython -username connectionsadmin -password passw0rd

 1. Register the new application definition

+        execfile('oauthAdmin.py')
         OAuthApplicationRegistrationService.addApplication('kudosboards', 'Kudos Boards', '[BOARDS_URL]/auth/connections/callback')

     Where `[BOARDS_URL]` is the URL of the Boards installation specified previously